Sunset and Heathfield Pump Stations and Force Main Upgrade Project

 More than 250 neighbors and community members were surveyed so the project team could learn about the community’s interests and concerns.
 Based on their answers, King County knows neighbors want to maintain the look and feel of the project area and reduce traffic impacts during construction.

-Our team is planning to partner with local schools to educate students about wastewater.
-The county is happy to set up a site tour for classes that want to learn about their sewer service.
+The County is happy to set up a site tour for classes that want to learn about their sewer service.
 Contact Caryn Sengupta at firstname.lastname@example.org or 206-477-2514 for more information.

 King County works to build and operate facilities that benefit the local community, environment, and economy on all our projects.
 The good news is King County can now earn a certificate for these efforts, called Envision.